Skip to content

 Following the former Thermal Belt Railway, which served local textile mills, the rail-trail has a visible connection to its roots with railroad-themed kiosks, old rail embedded into some sections and a refurbished 1906 steel bridge lit up with blue and green lights at night.

-TRAIL OF THE MONTH: North Carolina’s Thermal Belt Rail Trail (February 2020)
+Related: North Carolina’s Thermal Belt Rail Trail

 Atlantic & Yadkin Greenway